derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - No committed GitHub Actions workflow, lint configuration, type-check job, lock/constraints file, or declared test dependency.
 - `requirements.txt` is one unsegmented runtime dependency set; most versions are unpinned.

-Milestone 0 has since added a declared development test dependency group, eight Benchmark 0 schemas, a portable noncanonical bundle, and fifteen contract-test functions collecting as twenty cases.
-The detector subject inventory above remains fixed so the baseline is not silently redefined by its collector.
+Milestone 0 subsequently added a declared development test dependency group, eight Benchmark 0 schemas, canonical and noncanonical bundles, seven deterministic CLI compatibility cases, and a source-derived graph inventory.
+The detector subject inventory above remains fixed so the baseline is not silently redefined by its collectors.

 ### Strengths to preserve